 ARTICLE II.
 Purpose

-The purpose of NRHH is to develop responsible future leaders for the global community by engaging and empowering students through the NRHH values; Leadership, Service, Scholastics, and Recognition.
+The purpose of NRHH is to develop responsible future leaders for the global community by engaging and empowering students through the NRHH values: Leadership, Service, Scholastics, and Recognition.
 NRHH is a leadership-based honorary comprised of exemplary residential students who value recognition and service.
 We focus on providing a personal and professional development experience, and our emphasis is on all of the aforementioned original values.

 ARTICLE III.
 Vision and Mission Statement